 Nocardia are obligate aerobic, partially acid-fast, beaded, branching, gram-positive bacilli.
-Several Nocardia sp, in the family Actinomycetaceae, cause human disease.
+The genus Nocardia, in the family Actinomycetaceae, has many species and an increasing number are recognized as causes of human disease.

-N. asteroidesis the most common human pathogen; it usually causes pulmonary and disseminated infection.
+N. asteroides usually causes pulmonary and disseminated infection.

 N. brasiliensis most commonly causes skin infection, particularly in tropical climates.
 Infection is via inhalation or by direct inoculation of the skin.

-Other Nocardia sp sometimes cause localized or, occasionally, systemic infections.
+Other Nocardia species sometimes cause localized or, occasionally, systemic infections.

 Nocardiosis occurs worldwide in all age groups, but incidence is higher in older adults, especially men, and immunocompromised patients.
 Person-to-person spread is rare.